data-forge/data-forge-ts/docs/guide.md

 	var series = df.getSeries("SomeColumn");
 	var newSeries = series.select(value => transform(value)); // Apply a transformation to each value in the column.
-	var newDf = df.withSeries("SomeColumn", newSeries); // Plug the modified series back into the data-frame.
+	var newDf = df.withSeries("SomeColumn", newSeries); // Plug the modified series back into the dataframe.

 The source index is preserved to the transformed series which is what allows the resulting series to be merged back into the dataframe.